Carole Lynne

 Helen Violet Carolyn Delfont, Baroness Delfont (née Heyman; 16 September 1918 – 17 January 2008), known professionally as Carole Lynne, was a British theatre actress, best known for her work in the 1940s and 1950s.
-She was the widow of the impresario Lord Bernard Delfont, a prominent figure in the British entertainment industry.
+Until his death, she was married to the impresario Lord Bernard Delfont, a prominent figure in the British entertainment industry.

 Early life

 Helen Violet Carolyn Heyman was born in Rochester, Kent on 16 September 1918.
 She made her stage acting debut at the age of 18 at His Majesty's Theatre as a chorus member in the production of Paprika, a Hungarian musical romance.

 Her first husband was actor Derek Farr, whom she married in June 1939.
 The marriage ended in divorce.
 She married her second husband, Bernard Delfont, in 1946.
 They had met in 1942 when Richard Tauber cast her as Mary Fenton in Delfont's production of Old Chelsea.
 Tauber was best man at their wedding.
 Delfont was from a family of prominent people in the entertainment industry, who included his brothers, Lew Grade and Leslie Grade.
 The couple were together until Delfont's death in 1994.